The Irish Times view on data protection: privacy as a personal right

 The European Court of Justice has again taken a stand against global businesses built on surveillance capitalism

-For the second time, a Facebook-related complaint that privacy campaigner Max Schrems initially took to the Irish Data Protection Commissioner has been adjudicated with sweeping effect in Europe’s highest court, the European Court of Justice.
+For the second time, a Facebook-related complaint that privacy campaigner Max Schrems initially took to the Irish Data Protection Commissioner has been adjudicated with sweeping effect in Europe’s highest court.
 Photograph: Christian Bruna/AFP via Getty Images

 Once again, Austrian data protection and privacy campaigner Max Schrems has shaken the international business and political worlds.
 For the second time, a Facebook-related complaint that Schrems initially took to the Irish Data Protection Commissioner has been adjudicated with sweeping effect in Europe’s highest court, the European Court of Justice (CJEU).
 In both a previous 2015 case (Schrems 1), and in the CJEU ruling yesterday (Schrems 2.0), he had questioned whether his personal data could be protected to EU standard once sent to the US by Facebook.